Schcream/r-dailyprogrammer/README.md

 # r-dailyprogrammer
-Some challanges from the /r/dailprogrammer subreddit
+Some challenges from the /r/dailprogrammer subreddit

+#280 DONE
+#279 DONE